bnjetscrat/motionplus/README.md

 ## Documentation

-The documentation for MotionPlus is currently in the process of being updated from the old Motion application.
+The documentation for MotionPlus is currently in the process of being updated from the old Motion application. \
+See https://motion-project.github.io/ for further reference.

 ## License